-If you care about the management of natural resources and are interested in being part of a huge worldwide industry, of particular national relevance to New Zealand, then forestry could be for you.
+If you care about the management of natural resources and are interested in being part of a huge worldwide industry, of particular national relevance to Aotearoa, then forestry could be for you.

-- UC is the only New Zealand university to offer a professional degree in Forestry.
+- UC is the only Aotearoa New Zealand university to offer a professional degree in Forestry.

-- The university is located near plantations and native forests, which are used for both teaching and research, and students are able to visit other forestry organisations throughout the country.
+- UC is located near plantations and native forests, which are used for both teaching and research, and students are able to visit other forestry organisations throughout the country.

 - The School has exchange programmes with the University of British Columbia in Canada and Virginia Polytechnic Institute and State University in the USA, which allow students to complete one or two semesters of their BForSc studies at those universities while paying UC fees.